 - A SLICE (or fade) happens when your club face is open relative to your swing path.
 For a right-handed golfer, an out-to-in path with an open face creates that left-to-right curve.

 - A HOOK (or draw) happens when your club face is closed relative to your swing path.
-For a right-handed golfer, an in-to-out path with a closed face creates that a right-to-left curve.
+For a right-handed golfer, an in-to-out path with a closed face creates that right-to-left curve.

 Our goal isn't to think about all of this during the swing.
 Instead, we're going to make simple adjustments in our setup that naturally create the right path and face conditions.